Karroroenning/non-alcoholic-drinks/README.md

 ### Not logged in:

 ### Homepage
 I have manually tested every link on the homepage to ensure that it redirects to the appropriate url.

+#### ATTENTION!
+I forgot to add contact us to the nav bar before doing my manual testing.
+But I added it after and have done a manual test on it and everything works as it should.
+So contact us may not be on all my print screens.

 <details><summary>- Navbar</summary>
 <img src="documentation/testing/Navbar_click_logout.png" >
 </details>